What You Need to Know About Our New Vet Tech Bachelor's Degree

 Get started on the path toward furthering your career in a field you love

 If you’ve been waiting to get started on your veterinary technician education because you’ve heard about the Bachelor of Applied Science coming to Penn Foster, now’s the perfect time to make the first move to enroll into the Penn Foster Veterinary Technology Associate Degree Program.
-Our Vet Tech A.S. will help you begin your education in the field, earn your general education credits, and help you prepare for the VTNE.
+Our Vet Tech A.S. will help you begin your education in the field, earn your general education credits, and help you prepare for the VTNE to become a certified vet tech.
 Once you’re an associate degree graduation, you can transfer your credits right into the Veterinary Technician Bachelor of Applied Science Degree.

 If you’ve already finished an AVMA-accredited vet tech associate degree, you can take the next step today by speaking with an Admissions Specialist at 1.888.427.6500 to start the process!